HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-notes.md

     `GET [base]/CareTeam?patient={Type/}[id]&status=active`

     Example:

       1. GET [base]/CareTeam?patient=1137192&amp;status=active
       1. GET [base]/CareTeam?patient=1137192&amp;status=active&amp;_include=CareTeam:participant:RelatedPerson&amp;_include=CareTeam:participant:Patient&amp;_include=CareTeam:participant:Practitioner&amp;_include=CareTeam:participant:PractitionerRole

     *Implementation Notes:* Fetches a bundle of all CareTeam resources for the specified patient and status =`active` and may include CareTeam Patient, RelatedPerson and Practitioner and PractitionerRole participants.
-To get Pactiitioner name and identifier using PractitionerRole:
+To get Practitioner name and identifier using PractitionerRole:
-1) Search for the careteam PractiitionerRole: GET [base]/CareTeam?patient=[id]&amp;status=active&amp;_include=CareTeam:participant:RelatedPerson
+1) Search for the careteam PractitionerRole: GET [base]/CareTeam?patient=[id]&amp;status=active&amp;_include=CareTeam:participant:PractitionerRole
 2) using the FHIR _id from the PractitionerRole.practitioner element resource,  fetch the Practitioner resources using  GET [base]/Practitioner?_id=[id] ([how to search by reference] and [how to search by token])